Chris Harris (safety)

-Chris Harris (born August 6, 1982) is an American football coach and former safety who is the defensive pass game coordinator and cornerbacks coach for the Tennessee Titans of the National Football League (NFL).
-He was drafted by the Chicago Bears in the sixth round of the 2005 NFL Draft after playing college football for the University of Louisiana at Monroe.
+Chris Harris (born August 6, 1982) is an American professional football coach and former safety who is the passing game coordinator and defensive backs coach for the New York Jets of the National Football League (NFL).
+He played eight seasons in NFL.
+He was selected by the Chicago Bears in the sixth round of the 2005 NFL draft after playing college football for the University of Louisiana at Monroe.